dividedmind/sequel-attribute_callbacks/README.md

 named instance methods for maximum DRYness.

-There's special support for callbacks involving array fields (as in Postgres array types with :pg_array extension), so that they can be used similarly to associations, with add and remove callbacks.
+There's special support for callbacks involving array fields (as in Postgres array types with :pg_array extension) and hashes (HStore), so that they can be used similarly to associations, with add and remove callbacks.

 ## Installation